Parker-Story/Floyds-Shortest-Distance-Path/README.md

 ![sample.txt](img/sampletxt-adj-matrix.png)

 * The first number, 6, represents the total number of vertices.
 * The adjacency matrix follows, with 0s representing self-travel and -1s representing paths to be explored.
 * The number 3 indicates how many paths need to be explored.
 * The subsequent lines (2 4, 4 2, and 1 6) represent the specific paths to compute.

 ### Technologies Used
-Java: Chosen for its robustness and ease of handling complex algorithms.
+Java: Chosen for its robustness and ease of handling complex algorithms.<br/>
 Floyd-Warshall Algorithm: Employed to compute shortest paths efficiently.

 ### Challenges and Future Enhancements